 To get into this job you could complete a college course in electrical or electronic engineering before finding a trainee position with a company.

-The Institution of Engineering and Technology (IET), Sector Skills Council for Science, Engineering and Manufacturing Technologies (SEMTA), SummitSkills and Tomorrow's Engineers have more information about careers in engineering.
+The Institution of Engineering and Technology (IET), the Science Engineering and Manufacturing Technologies Alliance (SEMTA), and Tomorrow's Engineers have more information about careers in engineering.

 You could get into this job through an apprenticeship.